uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/grammars-and-parsing.md

 If it is “aba”, click on S → aSa, then S → b.

 If it is “aabaa”, click on S → aSa, then S → aSa again, then S → b.

+If it is “aaabaaa”, click on S → aSa, then S → aSa again, then S → aSa a third time, then S → b.

 {panel end}